rdiazgav/terraform-rosa/README.md

  * The terraform CLI

 ## Deploy Environment
-1. Rename the file terraform.tsvars.example to terraform.tsvars, and configure in the file the SSH public Key parameter
+1. Rename the file terraform.tfvars.example to terraform.tfvars, and configure in the file the SSH public Key parameter
 ```
-mv terraform.tsvars.example terraform.tsvars
+mv terraform.tfvars.example terraform.tfvars
-vi terraform.tsvars
+vi terraform.tfvars
 ```

 2. Clone this repo